 - For all students, each student’s University issued e-mail account.

-- Resident students may also pick up mail in the Administration Building.
+- Resident students may also pick up mail in St. Ignatius Hall.
 Current mailing addresses are utilized for non-resident students.

 Students are expected to check their JCU email accounts on a daily basis.
 While students may maintain any number of email accounts with other services, every student is required to maintain an active JCU email account and use it for electronic communication related to University business.
 This requirement provides reasonable assurance that the sender or recipient of electronic messages matches one's true identity.